Restaurants, Trattorias, and Osterias

 Italy restaurants, trattorias, and osterias

-In Venice, you’ll even find a new name for bar with a completely unique food culture — the bácaro — home to the famous Venetian cicchetti.
+In Venice, you’ll find a unique name with a completely unique food culture—the bácaro bar—home to the famous Venetian cicchetti.

-A trattoria is less formal than the restaurant.
-There are daily specials but those won’t match the creativity offered by a chef in a formal restaurant and the ambience is more relaxed and perhaps a bit noisy.
+Trattorias are less formal.
+There are daily specials which may not match the culinary creativity of a formal restaurant but the ambience is more relaxed and perhaps a bit noisy.

-The most casual and smallest of the three is an osteria with a fairly limited menu of simple Italian food items like pizza, pasta dishes, sandwiches, and sometimes the meat or fish of the day.
+The most casual and smallest of the three is an osteria with its fairly limited menu of simple food items like pizza, pasta, sandwiches, and sometimes the meat or fish of the day.